SAS Membership Benefits

 Connect to the world with SAS Social Media

-SAS shares new research, society programming, and recent award winners on Facebook, Instagram, X, and LinkedIn.
+SAS shares new research, society programming, and recent award winners on Facebook, Instagram, Threads, X, and LinkedIn.
 Any member can showcase their recent publications with the SAS Paper Spotlight and theiroverall research activities with the SAS Member Spotlight.

 Junior leadership and mid-career to senior professional opportunities